dashosaur/AdventOfCode2020/README.md

 ### Usage

 ```
-USAGE: swift run AdventOfCode puzzle-index> [--cookie <cookie>] [--force-download]
+USAGE: swift run AdventOfCode <puzzle-index> [--cookie <cookie>] [--test-input <test-input>] [--force-download]

 OPTIONS:
   --cookie <cookie>       The cookie named "session" for adventofcode.com.
 Used to authenticate for downloading puzzle input.
-Optional if puzzle input is already stored in ./Input/<puzzle-index>.tst
+Optional if puzzle input is already stored in ./Input/<puzzle-index>.txt or
+                          provided with --input.
+  --test-input <test-input>
+                          An input string to test run the puzzle with.
+The input file will not be downloaded or read if test input is provided.
   --force-download        Force a download of puzzle input even if there's a local file cached.
-  -h, --help              Show help information.
 ```

 ### Retrieving Your Session Cookie